bioatmosphere/An_emergent_soil_enzyme_decomposition_model/README.md

 In detail, this repository stores data & code following the order of figures occurring in our manuscript(by Wang and Allison).For each figure (six in total, of which 2 are supporting figures), the source data (.csv) and the corresponding code (.ipynb) doing the statistical analyses (in R) and drawing the figures (in Python 3.6) in Jupyter Notebook are deposited in a seperate folder.
 More importantly, all 'real' source data, which are literally model outputs, are provided in the /Source Data folder.
 These source data have the potential to be further tapped into for other analyses.

-With JupyterNotebook, step-by-step analyses are demonstrated, facilicating reproducible analysis.
+With JupyterNotebook, step-by-step analyses are demonstrated, facilitating reproducible analyses.
 Some essential Python packages, of course, should be installed before any real re-runs of these notebooks.

 Any questions should be directed to B. Wang at wbwenwu@gmail.com or bw8my@virginia.edu